ric2b/Vivaldi-browser/chromium/docs/website/site/blink/launching-features/index.md

 #### Step 2: Prototyping {:#prototyping}

-Proceed to the “Start Prototyping” stage in ChromeStatus - this will generate an “Intent to Prototype” mail for you.
+Proceed to the “Start Prototyping” stage in ChromeStatus.
+Click the “API Owners” button in that section and then click “Draft Intent to Prototype email” - this will generate an email for you.
 Send that email to [blink-dev](mailto:blink-dev@chromium.org) and start checking in prototype code to Chromium under a runtime flag.
 You should do your detailed API design in the open, in your public repository, and response to feedback filed there.
 You